Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 Larger models have richer colours

-LG scores a hat trick with the 42-inch C4, as it is once again the best 42-inch TV on the market for a third year running.
-It's a compact TV that shouldn't be underestimated, as the picture performance and exhaustive list of features greatly exceed its diminutive stature.
+LG has scored a hat trick with the 42-inch C4 – like the C3 and C2 before it, it's a What H-Fi?
+Award-winner.
+This is a compact TV that shouldn't be underestimated, as the picture performance and exhaustive list of features greatly exceed its diminutive stature.

-With LG's trademark gaming specification serving as the primary focus of this TV, the 42-inch C4 – much like the C3 and C2 that proceeds it – offers a practically unrivalled experience thanks to its four HDMI 2.1 sockets, all of which support 4K/120Hz console gaming (or 4K/144Hz PC gaming) with VRR and ALLM.
+With LG's trademark gaming specification serving as the primary focus of this TV, the 42-inch C4 offers a practically unrivalled experience thanks to its four HDMI 2.1 sockets, all of which support 4K/120Hz console gaming (or 4K/144Hz PC gaming) with VRR and ALLM.
 This is one of the main reasons that it has secured the title of "best gaming TV" in our yearly Awards lists once again.

 TOP TIP